Why don’t they act on the outcomes of this A/B experiment? How can I bring more meaning to the data? What presentation form will work the best?

 Always start with a question or “business problem”.
 It’s literally a waste of time to dive into any Web Analytics tool with no prior goal setting.

-Your analysis becomes much more effective if you know what you are solving for.
+Your data analysis becomes much more effective if you know what you are solving for.
 Ask different people a lot of questions if you are not sure where to start.

 Watch this video to get a better understanding of “Business Acumen”: